Sleep Disoreders Restless Legs Syndrome (RLS) Treatment

 At Sleep & Neuroscience Associates, the leading sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including restless legs syndrome (RLS).
-Dr. Samit Malhotra is our highly-qualified sleep doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.
 Learn more about our RLS treatments below, or schedule an appointment to sleep better and live better today.

 What is restless legs syndrome (RLS)?

 Restless legs syndrome (RLS) is a neurological disorder that manifests as a restless or twitching feeling in the legs when an individual is lying or sitting down.
 The feeling is relieved by moving, standing, or walking around.
 Most people who suffer from RLS have difficulty falling asleep or staying asleep, causing exhaustion and fatigue during the day, resulting in poor concentration, memory loss, and even depression.